 I'm fascinated by what developers did before they became famous.
 Peter Molyneux's first company wasn't a games developer, and it failed, but he had so much fun running a business that his first game was a management simulator called The Entrepeneur.
 Before DICE hit it big as the creators of Battlefield, they made the excellent Pinball Fantasies.
 And before Treyarch became the keepers of Call of Duty, they made a third-person sword-fighting game where you controlled the sword directly by moving the mouse.

-I hope Call of Duty: Black Ops has cutscenes as good as this.
+If only Call of Duty: Black Ops had cutscenes as good as this.
 Here's my first couple of minutes trying to play the game.

 After a couple more embarrassing defeats by kobolds, I decided to try the tutorial.
 Michael York!
 The tutorial is narrated by Michael York from Logan's Run.